VendelinSlezak/BleskOS/README.md

 **Update 11**
 - File dialog rewritten to much better version to be like File Manager
 - Added option to export System log as TXT file

-**Update 10**
-- New program File Manager that can copy, rename and delete files
-- EHCI controller support USB mouse and USB keyboard
-- USB hub driver is complete
-- Improved reaction to ISR

-**BleskOS wiki**
-- I created wiki that will contain documentation of BleskOS source code.
-[BleskOS wiki](https://github.com/VendelinSlezak/BleskOS/wiki)

 ## How to try BleskOS